zshigrit/ExperimentalDesign/chapter1ANOVA/chapter1.ANOVA.md

 \text{As } n \to \infty,\; e_{ij} \text{ and } e_{i\ell} \text{ become uncorrelated.}
 $$
 ---

+> It is important to realize that statistical significance is not the same as biological significance – with sufficient replication, it is possible to find statistically significant differences that are too small to have any real biological ­ meaning – and so it is important to also consider the biological significance of any statistically signifi- cant comparison.

 ## Implementation
 ## Examples
 ## Practice